floooh/floooh.github.io/_posts/2017-12-10-z80-emu-evolution.md

 - it had to be fully backward compatible to the i8080, so it had to implement the same basic instruction set
-- the Z80 had to be more powerful than the i8080 by means of a vastly expanded instruction set, but within the restrictions of the original i8080 , and the transistor counts that were viable in the mid-70's (the i8080 has about 4500 transistors, and the Z80 8500, the 6502 has about 3500 in comparison)
+- the Z80 had to be more powerful than the i8080 by means of a vastly expanded instruction set, but within the restrictions of the original i8080, and the transistor counts that were viable in the mid-70's (the i8080 has about 4500 transistors, and the Z80 8500, the 6502 has about 3500 in comparison)
-- while the Z80 itself was bigger and more complex than the i8080, it should trade this added CPU complexity for enabling simpler and cheaper computers systems by requiring less external circuitry
+- while the Z80 itself was bigger and more complex than the i8080, it should trade this added CPU complexity for enabling simpler and cheaper computer systems by requiring less external circuitry

 Since the Zilog engineers had to work within the restrictions imposed by the